momentohq/public-dev-docs/docs/learn/courses/cache-concepts/index.md

 ## Transcript

 If you have never worked with caching or want a refresher on the basics, you're in the right place.
 In this course, you'll learn what caching is, why it matters, and why a serverless service is a great choice for caching.
-I'll also walk through the basics of how caching works and caching strategies and how to employ them in your application architecture
+I'll also walk through the basics of how caching works and caching strategies and how to employ them in your application architecture.

 Let's talk about what is caching.
 Caching is a technique used in software development to store frequently used data.
 In a temporary storage area to speed up the performance of an application.
 The storage area might be in-memory, local disk-based storage, or a distributed caching service.
 The goal of application caching is to reduce the number of times an application has to retrieve data from a slower storage system, such as a database, an API, or a remote service, and to retrieve that data from a cache closer to where the data is needed.